avaus/bigdata-cluster/README.md

 # Note
-This guide is meant for Linux environment.
-It has been tested on OS X 10.9.4 also.
+This guidance is meant for Linux environment

 # 1. The Avaus BigData cluster in nutshell